mikechen66/GPU-Parallel-Program-Development/README.md

-# GPU-Parallel-Program-Development
+# GPU Program Development
-Tolga Soyata

 ## Introduction

 CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
-It allows software developers and software engineers to use a CUDA-enabled GPU for general purpose processing – an approach termed GPGPU (general-purpose computing on graphics processing units).
+It allows software developers to use a CUDA-enabled GPU for general purpose processing – an approach termed GPGPU (general-purpose computing on graphics processing units).

+## Usage

+The repository not only inlcudes the code from some resources but also the professional documents and weblinks from Nvidia and industrial palyers.
+The one-stop provision will be helpful for further learning the GPU-based programming.

 ## CUDA Platform